Managing FHIR Artifacts

 )

-CancerPatient = factory.construct_resource_model(
+CancerPatient = factory.build(

 "http://hl7.org/fhir/us/mcode/StructureDefinition/mcode-cancer-patient"